ItsChinchi/Crystal-Collector/README.md

 # Crystal Collector — Unreal Engine 5

-A top-down game where the player collects crystals while avoiding cannon fire.
+A top-down game built with Blueprints in UE5 where the player collects crystals while avoiding cannon fire.

 ## 🎮 Gameplay
-[paste YouTube link here]

 ## ✨ Features
 - Player movement and possession via Player Controller